KOBUGE-Games/godot-logger/README.md

 1. Clone or extract this repository as the `res://addons/godot-logger` folder in your project.
 2. Enable the addon from  Project -> Project Settings -> Plugins -> Godot Logger.
-3. An autoloaded script will be added to your project singletons list as `Logger`.
+3. An autoloaded script will be added to your project singletons list as `KLogger`.

-The methods of the API can then be accessed from any other script via the *Logger*
+The methods of the API can then be accessed from any other script via the *KLogger*
 singleton:
 ```
-  Logger.warn("Alpaca mismatch!")
+  KLogger.warn("Alpaca mismatch!")

-  Logger.add_module("mymodule")
+  KLogger.add_module("mymodule")
-  Logger.info("Reticulating splines...", "mymodule")
+  KLogger.info("Reticulating splines...", "mymodule")
 ```

 Read the code for details about the API, it's extensively documented.